-2-3687 languages, he would have restored the peace between them; 2-3688 And then he would have said, "With this one dirham I will give all of you what you wish.
+2-3687 If an esoteric master had been there, a reverend man, knowing several languages, he would have restored the peace between them; 2-3688 And then he would have said, "With this one dirham I will give all of you what you wish.
 2-3689 When without deceit you surrender your hearts to me, this dirham will do all this for you.
-2-3692 Therefore be mute, remain silent 1436 , that I may be your tongue in speech and talk."
+2-3692 Therefore be mute, remain silent 1437 , that I may be your tongue in speech and talk."
 3-2125 Know that every praise goes (belongs) to the Light of God and is only lent to created forms and persons.
 1-2212 Words and feelings beyond all feelings and words-he had become drowned in the beauty of the Lord of Majesty 1-2213 Drowned, not in such way that there should be any deliverance for him, or that any one should know him except the Divine Ocean.